How common are rare diseases and is enough being done to improve patient care?

 Table1: Rare disease prevalence (cases per population) across various countries.

 New rare diseases are being discovered all the time but overall, there are about 5,000-8,000 rare diseases.
 Collectively, rare diseases affect approximately 6-10% of the population and 3-4% of childbirths.
 80% of rare diseases have a genetic influence, and the rest may occur due to viral or bacterial infections, allergies, and other environmental causes.
-Globally, it is estimated that approximately 350 million people suffer from rare diseases of which around 8.6% are from Europe.

 Rare diseases exhibit substantial multiplicity in aetiology and clinical presentation, and most of them have severe effects on life expectancy, and physical and mental abilities.
 Many rare disease patients experience barriers in access to patient care, and fewer than 10% receive disease-specific treatment.
 Delayed diagnoses, limited access to resources, and absence of specific therapies often preclude patients from receiving proper, timely care.
 When patients are diagnosed, many are unable to access resources such as centers of expertise, coordinated care, patient support systems, and effective treatment.
 Therefore, research into the natural history and underlying pathophysiological mechanisms of rare diseases is necessary to develop a foundation for discovering targeted medications.